codacy/docs/docs/repositories/files.md

 -   **The file might be ignored**

-    The Files page doesn't display [ignored files](../repositories-configure/ignoring-files.md) that aren't meant to be analyzed.
-Also notice that Codacy [ignores some files by default](../repositories-configure/ignoring-files.md#default-ignored-files).
+    The Files page doesn't display [ignored files](../repositories-configure/ignoring-files.md) that aren't meant to be analyzed, including the [files that Codacy ignores by default](../repositories-configure/ignoring-files.md#default-ignored-files).

 -   **The file has an extension that is not on the list of supported extensions**